Kenzitron/builderio-nextjs-isr-seo-starter/README.md

 # Builder.IO & NextJs starter with ISR & SEO optimization

-This project aims to be an starting project for every initiative around Builder.io and NextJS that requires ISR capabilities and SEO optimizations like having a dynamic sitemap.xml and few other tricks.
+This project aims to be an starting project for every initiative around [Builder.io](https://builder.io) and [Next.js](https://nextjs.org) that requires ISR capabilities and SEO optimizations like having a dynamic sitemap.xml and few other tricks.

 If you want to see a Live site using this starter go to [Kenzilab.com](https://kenzilab.com)